arista-netdevops-community/automation_and_telemetry_demo/README.md

 ## [gNMI](gnmi)

-we will use gnmic (open source gnmi client)
+We will use gNMIc (an open source gNMI client)
 ```
 gnmic version
 ```